Date of Award:

 The blockbuilding, Lego construction, pen drawing, and painting of four preschool children were analyzed in terms of the construction of form diversity and new form production.
 Social descriptive reinforcement, contingent on the production of any form not previously constructed within the current session and overt modeling of forms never seen produced during the study, increased form diversity scores per session and new form production (forms never seen before in the child's total prior sequence of blockbuilding sessions).

 The results indicated that after training, form diversity scores generalized to topographically similar and dissimilar media of expression.
 New form production generalized to topographically similar and dissimilar media in the majority of the children.

 Boswell, Craig B., "Generalization Characteristics of Form Diversity and Novel Form Production Among Preschool Children" (1978).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5835.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .